Rust and corrosion repair on bodywork.

 Welding or fibreglass repairs to put off the rust bug for a few years.

-I don't think you ever stop rust and corrosion for good but you can slow it down.
+You can't stop rust and corrosion for ever but you can slow it down.

-The front panel on this Mk1 ford transit was weak and holes in the cross member could be felt by pushing fingers into the gap behind it.Removing the top of the front valence revealed the cross member behind it had corroded through where it met the front panel.This is a structural part of the vehicle so had to be repaired by letting in new metal.
+The front panel on this Mk1 ford transit was weak and holed.
+The cross member behind it was also rotten and full of lose scale and debris which could be heard rattling about inside the box section.Removing the top of the front valance revealed the cross member behind it had corroded through at the front edge where it met the front panel.This is a structural part of the vehicle so had to be repaired by letting in new metal.

-Quicker than welding but no good on structural areas.
+Easier than welding but not suitable for structural areas.

-A small rust bubble turned into a larger hole when attacked with an angle grinder.The damage is not in a structural area.The rest of the wing was sound and I wanted to minimise paint damage so fibreglass was used on the repair.The hole was enlarged,cutting back to sound metal and the whole area treated with a rust remover/convertor.The area was then carefully dented so that a layer of glass and resin could be applied without standing proud of the original contours.
+A small rust bubble on a front wing turned into a larger hole when attacked with an angle grinder.This damage is not in a structural area.The rest of the wing was sound and to minimise paint damage fibreglass was used on the repair.The hole was enlarged,cutting back to sound metal and the whole area treated with a rust remover/convertor.The area was then carefully dented so that a layer of glass and resin could be applied without it standing proud of the original contours.

 Fibre glass resin and mat was applied to the cleaned rear of the panel and when set other layers were applied to build up thickness.The repaired area was strong and will not rust although eventually some corrosion will probably make its way through elsewhere.

-A skim of filler and the wing is ready for paint.Most car filler is porous and absorbs water so it should be protected by paint as soon as possible.Filler should be applied to bare metal or fibre glass,it will not key well to existing paint.The area behind the repair was treated with a rust preventer,then painted and this should keep it sound for a fair time
+A skim of filler and the wing is ready for paint.Most car filler is porous and absorbs water so it should be protected by primer and top coat as soon as possible.Body filler should be applied to bare metal or fibre glass,it will not key well to existing paint.The area behind this repair was easily accessible and treated with a rust preventer then painted,this should keep it sound for a fair time

 .